addradio/mpeg-audio-streams/README.md

 # mpeg-audio-streams
-Decodes mp3 byte streams into Java code readable frames.
+Decodes mpeg audio byte streams such as mp3 into Java code readable frames.
 Provides InputStream and OutputStream interfaces.